tangerinemarigold/these-must-have-been-important-days-for-grifting/README.md

 * Stalk former employees
 * Stalk potential employers of former employees
 * Stalk perhaps the private lives of potential employers of former employees

+What is it called when you can't stop laughing but you also want to vomit at the same time from all the cringe and disgust lol, that's how I feel.
+[AHHH look it's Dunning-Freddy-Kruger :joy:](https://researchers.cedars-sinai.edu/Jason.Moore/photo)